Hawke's Bay cricket team: Since 1920–21

 Along with Southland, Hawke's Bay lost their first-class status after the 1920–21 season, leaving just four first-class teams in New Zealand: Auckland, Canterbury, Otago and Wellington.
 In reorganising domestic first-class cricket, the New Zealand Cricket Council chose only those teams that could afford to travel to take part in an annual round robin tournament for the Plunket Shield.

-Hawke's Bay have won the Hawke Cup 11 times.
-Their first victory was in 1946–47, and their most recent in 2020–21.
 In the 1920s Hawke's Bay played several overseas teams in non-first-class matches, including Australia, the MCC, New South Wales, Queensland and the Melbourne Cricket Club, all at Nelson Park.

+Hawke's Bay began competing in the Hawke Cup in the 1922–23 season.
+They have won the Hawke Cup 12 times.
+Their first victory was in 1946–47.
+They have dominated the competition in recent years, holding the title from February 2020 to November 2022, and from November 2023 through to the end of the 2023–24 season undefeated.

 In 1950–51 the Central Districts cricket team began competing at first-class level in the Plunket Shield.
+Tom Reaney from Hawke's Bay was in Central Districts' inaugural Plunket Shield team in December 1950.

-The Hawke's Bay Cricket Association is one of Central Districts' constituent associations.
+The Hawke's Bay Cricket Association is one of Central Districts' eight constituent associations.
+The eight associations compete against each other annually for the Chapple Cup and the Mike Shrimpton Trophy.